- Classic Journeys

 After lunch, your junk boat will anchor near a secluded beach.
 You can take a short trek to a nearby summit and enjoy the panoramic view of the bay.
 This is a great place to swim, or you may prefer to sunbathe on the deck.
 Later, you will visit a local fishing village where you can meet the local people who have lived and fished in the bay for many generations.

 You will return to your junk boat to watch the sunset, with cocktails available for purchase from the bar, followed by a sumptuous dinner.
-You will spend the night onboard the junk, in a cabin with an ensuite bathroom.
+You will spend the night on the junk, in a cabin with an ensuite bathroom.

 (Note: Program may differ slightly based on your selected junk boat’s itinerary.)